deeplook/starters/aws-apprunner/README.md

 -   `modules/ecr`: Manages the AWS Elastic Container Registry (ECR) repository.
 -   `modules/apprunner`: Manages the AWS App Runner service.

-This project uses **Terraform Workspaces** to maintain separate state files for the `ecr` and `apprunner` resources.
-This allows for independent management of the ECR repository and the App Runner service.
+This project uses a single Terraform workspace to manage both the ECR and App Runner resources.
+The creation of the App Runner service is controlled by a variable, allowing for a two-step deployment process.

--   The `apprunner` workspace has a dependency on the output of the `ecr` workspace.
-Specifically, it reads the `repository_url` from the `ecr` state file to configure the App Runner service.
+-   The `apprunner` module has a dependency on the output of the `ecr` module.
+Specifically, it reads the `repository_url` from the `ecr` state to configure the App Runner service.

 ## Configuration